RGoulart93/Portifolio/README.md

 ---
 <a name="projeto-4"></a>
-## 4º Semestre • "semestre/ano" • "Nome do projeto"
+## 4º Semestre • "1º semestre/2024" • "Stronger Solutions - Freudenberg"
 > Descrever aqui um resumo do projeto.

 ### Requisitos do Projeto